Cher: 1979–1982: Second musical comeback—from disco diva to rock frontwoman

 Encouraged by the popularity of Take Me Home, Cher sought a return to rock with her 16th studio album, Prisoner (1979).
 The album cover, showing her naked and draped in chains, symbolized her struggle as a "prisoner of the press" amid intense tabloid scrutiny.
 The imagery drew criticism from feminist groups for her perceived portrayal of a sex slave, while critics found the album's mix of rock and disco tracks inconsistent, contributing to its commercial failure.
 The single "Hell on Wheels", featured on the soundtrack of the film Roller Boogie (1979), reflected Cher's personal embrace of the late 1970s roller-skating craze, which she had helped popularize.
 Cher collaborated with Giorgio Moroder to write "Bad Love", her final Casablanca disco track, for the film Foxes (1980).

 In 1980, Cher formed the rock band Black Rose with guitarist and then-partner Les Dudek.
 To blend in and avoid overshadowing the group with her celebrity status, she adopted a punk-inspired look, cutting her signature long hair.
 Although she was the lead singer, she chose not to take top billing to present the band as equal.
 Despite TV appearances, the band struggled to book concerts.
-Their album, Black Rose, received poor reviews; Cher told Rolling Stone, "[Critics] didn't attack the record, they attacked me.
+Their album, Black Rose, received poor reviews; Cher told Rolling Stone that critics "didn't attack the record, they attacked me.
 It was like, 'How dare Cher sing rock & roll?'"
 Black Rose disbanded in 1981.